The Church in Exile

 - those who hesitated will be renewed,

-- those who sought the truth but lacked courage will be gathered in.
+- those who desired truth but lacked courage will be gathered in.

-So too the remnant, vindicated by the Resurrection of the Church, will become the missionaries of the restored Faith.
+So too the remnant, vindicated by the Church's resurrection, will become the herald of the restored faith.

 - False shepherds will be silenced.